WHITE DRAGON

 Next to nothing is known of this group, which is referred to as "The Council" and "The Nine."
 They would appear to be of Chinese origin, and they are enemies of the USA.
 I'd guess that they might have been bent on world domination as well.

 At any rate, the White Dragon had lost face in their eyes as a result of Shara-Lee's father's comments.
-His goal was to redeem himself to them.
+The White Dragon's goal was to redeem himself to them.
 Shara-Lee's father was presumably one of the Nine, but this remains unconfirmed.

 --Iron Man I#39-BTS (39 + 40 (fbs-BTS)